LandSciTech/ccviR/CODE_DESIGN.md

 So we first clip it to the assessment area (transform assessment area to match protected areas).
 Then we transform protected areas to match the hs raster.

+## Inputs
+Spatial inputs are created dynamically and update by using `updateInputsXX()` functions when re-loading data.
+This means that the inputs need to be available when loading the saved data, *before* the spatial data is available.
+Therefore, questions that *require* spatial data are created, but hidden until the spatial data is available.
+This way they can have the comments and evidence restored when re-loading data, and then it will be show after the spatial analyses rerun.

 ## Shiny Modules

 ### Namespacing